Anthony Seibold: Background

 Anthony Seibold was born in Rockhampton, Queensland, Australia, and is of German descent from his grandfather, and predominantly Irish and English from his paternal grandmother's side.

 Playing career

 Canberra Raiders

 As a player, Seibold had stints in the lower grades at the Brisbane Broncos (1992–1995) and in the National Rugby League with the Canberra Raiders (1997–1998).

 London Broncos

 In 1999 Seibold signed for the London Broncos where he played two seasons in the Super League.
+While playing for the London Broncos, then owned by Richard Branson, Seibold and several teammates made a promotional appearance at the 2000 Brit Awards.
+They performed on stage, playing drums for a joint performance of "We Will Rock You" by the rock band Queen and the pop group Five.

 Ipswich Jets

 Seibold played for the Ipswich Jets in the 2002 Queensland Cup Grand Final before returning to the UK.

 Hull KR

-In 2003 Seibold signed for the Hull Kingston Rovers, where he captained the team during their 2003 and 2004 seasons having his best season during his career with the team from East Hull.
+In 2003, Seibold signed for Hull Kingston Rovers, where he captained the team during their 2003 and 2004 seasons having his best season during his career with the team from East Hull.

 Toowoomba Clydesdales

 He returned to the Brisbane Broncos organisation in 2005 where he captained the Toowoomba Clydesdales team in the 2005 Queensland Cup.